SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Unreachable code is dead code which is dead because there is no control flow path that would lead to it.
 Dead code elimination is a compiler optimization involving the removal of dead code.
 In js, dead code elimination is kown as tree shaking.
+A call site is the place where a callable unit is called.
+Inlining is a compiler optimization that replaces a function call site with the body of the called function.

 ### interfaces for implementation